sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption/ai-core-orchestration-consumption.md

 • [Create a service key](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-service-key) for your AI Core service instance and copy the generated JSON object.

-• Create a `.env` file in your working directory.

-• Inside the `.env` file, define an `AICORE_SERVICE_KEY` variable and initialize it with the copied JSON service key.
+• Set the copied service key as the `AICORE_SERVICE_KEY` environment variable in your local environment.
 Maintaining a single-line format will prevent parsing errors.

 ```
 AICORE_SERVICE_KEY='{"clientid":"...","clientsecret":"...","serviceurls":{"AI_API_URL":"..."}}'